 12. The panelists render a verdict of "guilty" or "not guilty" just like a jury.

 13. If found "guilty" or "responsible" or "in violation" depending on the individual school's language, the student receives one or more sanctions.
 Students found responsible for serious violations like Sexual Assault, Drug or Alcohol Possession, or Plagiarism and other Honor Code violations, face consequences that can be just as devastating as a criminal conviction to the student's education, future and career.

 Does this sound like a non-adversarial educational process?
 A teaching moment?
 No, because it isn't.
 Colleges and Universities do students and parents a tremendous disservice by trivializing campus hearings as educational tools thus allowing them to skirt evidentiary safeguards that should be present before labeling a student as a rapist, drug dealer, or any other kind of offender.
 As a result, students are often ill-prepared for the hearing and receive unjust punitive sanctions.

 There is little educational value other than learning the unfortunate reality that a student can be expelled based on hearsay evidence alone.

 Remember: although it is extremely important to hire an experienced Student Defense Attorney as early in Campus Disciplinary Proceedings as possible (as soon as a notice of charges is received, if not before), it is never too late.
-Whether a student has already been sanctioned and is in the appeals stage or even after an appeal has been denied, a lawyer with extensive experience representing and defending college students can offer invaluable help.
+Whether a student in Rhode Island or any other state has already been sanctioned and is in the appeals stage or even after an appeal has been denied, a lawyer with extensive experience representing and defending college students can offer invaluable help.

 These materials have been prepared by SRT for informational purposes only and are not intended and should not be construed as legal advice.